TogaraCode/React-concepts-in-30-seconds/Component-Life-Cycle.md

 ## 3. render()

 ### This is the only mandatory method that needs to be called in a components life cycle.What the render() method does is it takes the data from props and state and returns it into the Dom.

+## 4.componentDidMount()

+### This method comes after the first render() and allows us to apply any changes to the initial state.
+Javascript logic is used to change the state before replacing the result back  into the Dom.